Sal Stowers: Modeling

 Stowers was signed with Photogenics Model Management and had also appeared in a commercial for fast-food restaurant Wendy's, with actor Tom Lenk.
 She had modeled for DOMIJ clothing, and d.e.m.o.
 She was also an extra in an episode of the TV series Ugly Betty and on two episodes of the Tyra Banks Show, modeling for Rami, Project Runway season four contestant.
 Stowers appeared in the "Welcome Back" music video, and had an ad for 24 Hour Fitness.
 She also modeled for Especially Yours wigs, and was featured in a fashion spread for InTouch Weekly.

-She was recruited for America's Next Top Model, where she subsequently won the ninth cycle of the competition, beating Chantal Jones in the final.
+She was recruited for the ninth cycle of America's Next Top Model, where she was the eighth contestant selected for the top thirteen.
+Over her stay, Stowers won three challenges, received two first call-outs and had two bottom two appearances where she survived both over Victoria Marshman and Jenah Doucette.
+She subsequently won the competition, beating runner up Chantal Jones in the final.
 She was signed with Elite Model Management.

 Several blogs and news outlets have speculated that her past relationship with Banks (her participation in Banks' T-Zone camp and her past appearances on Tyra's television shows and her appearance as a model on The Tyra Banks Show and Cycle 6 of America's Next Top Model), may have influenced the selection of the winner.
 Stowers had also been a national spokesmodel for Especially Yours wigs for more than a year before the show ran, as well as appearing in an episode of the hit US sitcom Ugly Betty.

+After Fatima Siad was eliminated, Stowers appeared in the season finale of Cycle 10 to participate in the final runway show with the final two models, Whitney Thompson and Anya Kop.